dojitza/dojitza.github.io/_posts/2024-3-31-Give-us-the-unsubscribe-button-and-we-will-subscribe.md

 There are more than enough companies building subscription moats the wrong way, and dark pattern ridden subscription flows are a particularly shitty example.

-I argue you can do a lot just by promising the user that they won't be forced to cross a very filthy moat they fell into while trying to leave someone's business before.
+I argue you can do a lot just by promising us we won't be forced to cross a very shaky bridge from which we fell while trying to leave someone's business before.

 Being carefree is one of the values I expect a subscription to be, and I can't be carefree while I'm being haunted by ghosts of past subscription cancellation experiences.

 Here are a few things you could say: